 1 teaspoon vanilla

 Probond TITUM™ 11" Nonstick Skillet

 Preheat the oven to 400 degrees F.

-Put the butter in a large, oven-proof, nonstick sauté pan and place in the oven.
+Put the butter in an 11" inch skillet and place in the oven.

 Meanwhile, in a blender, combine the eggs, flour, warm milk, sugar, vanilla extract and pinch of salt, and blend on medium-high speed until uniform.
 (If mixing by hand, combine the eggs with the milk until the mixture is light yellow and no longer stringy, about 1 minute.
 Add the flour, sugar, vanilla and pinch of salt, and whisk vigorously to remove the lumps, about 30 seconds.)

 Carefully remove the hot pan from the oven.
 The butter should be melted.
 Swirl the butter around the pan to coat completely, and then pour the remaining butter into the batter and pulse to blend.
 Pour the batter into the hot pan and return the pan to the oven.
 Cook until the pancake is puffed in the center and golden brown along the edges, 20 to 25 minutes.

 Dust with confectioners’ sugar when cooled slightly, then add toppings (recipe to follow).
 Slice the pancake into 8 wedges on a serving platter or cutting board.